-We are founded on the principle that being rooted in our own local community is essential to the work of piecing together a better world.
+We are founded on the principle that being rooted in local community is essential to the work of piecing together a better world.
 Our work along the Front Range of Colorado has taken us from strengthening women’s voices to youth participatory action, from bringing a social justice lens to climate action to supporting our immigrant community and co-forming an indigenous rights movement.
 Just as in the global communities where we work, we do not enter as experts.
-Rather, here at home we continue to accompany changemakers and offer our resources and our solidarity.
+Rather, here at home we continue to accompany changemakers and offer resources and solidarity.

 We collaborate with Mothers Acting Up to launch the women’s vocal empowerment program.